mpedramfar/zotra/README.md

 ## Changelog

+- [2023-08-18 Fri]: The variable `zotra-after-add-entry-hook` is now obsolete; use `zotra-after-get-bibtex-entry-hook` instead.
 - [2023-07-23 Sun]: Some internal functions have changed. `zotra-url-cleanup-functions` is renamed to `zotra-url-redirect-functions`.
 - [2023-01-27 Fri]: `zotra-cli-command` now takes a list of strings instead of a single string.